attakdefand/rustik-system-architecture/README.md

 3.  **Analyze Scaling Potential**: From the Visualizer, after selecting components, click "Analyze Scaling Potential".
 This will take you to the **Capacity Analyzer** page, showing an AI's conceptual take on how your selections might scale and handle large user loads.
 4.  **Comprehensive Architectural Profile (Master-Flow)**: Use the **Master-Flow** tab.
     *   Select your desired architectural components and their specific types.
-    *   Click "Analyze Full Architectural Profile" to receive a multi-faceted report including interaction analysis, scaling potential, a suggested capacity tier with reasoning, and a conceptual security posture analysis.
+    *   Click "Analyze Full Architectural Profile" to receive a multi-faceted report including interaction analysis, scaling potential, a suggested capacity tier with reasoning, a conceptual security posture analysis, and AI-suggested potential microservices (if applicable).
-5.  **Learn About Scaling Challenges**: Visit the **Builder Insights** tab to understand the complexities of designing and operating systems at massive scale, including specific considerations for 1 billion and 5 billion user systems.
+5.  **Learn About Scaling Challenges**: Visit the **Builder Insights** tab to understand the complexities of designing and operating systems at massive scale, including specific considerations for 1 billion and 5 billion user systems, and cutting-edge architectural concepts.

 ## ⚠️ Purpose & Disclaimer